The Difficult Path to the American Dream: Immigrants are finding it increasingly difficult to obtain US citizenship

 Cucinelli became the spokesman for the immigration administration.
 It supports family custody and the termination of citizenship at birth.
 Last year, he compared migrants at the border with invaders who should be brought back.

 Cucinelli helped rebrand USCIS by making it more about law enforcement and verification.
-“USCIS is conducting a more thorough examination of all types of immigration applications,” Gelatt said.
+"USCIS is conducting more thorough scrutiny of all types of immigration applications," Gelatt said.

 Cohen and other lawyers point out that most citizenship applicants are green card holders who have been checked previously, often twice.